omidarmat/onLearn/react.md

 }
 ```

-> The `useState()` function is also called a **hook** in React.
+> The `useState()` function is also called a hook in React.
 Hooks are identified with the `use` keyword at the beginning of their name.
 It is extremely important to remember that we can only call hooks on the top-level of a function, not inside an `if` statement or a function or a loop.

 > We should only update state using the setter function that is, by default, defined as the second element of the array returned by the `useState()` function.
 If you attempt to update the state manually using regular JavaScript code, React cannot understand what you are trying to do.
 The functionality will simply not work.
 This is true about primitive values.
 But what if the state variable holds an object and then we update this state manually?
 This will actually work and React will re-render!
-But it is definitely a bad practice, especially in React, which is all about **immutablity** and **function state updates**.
+But it is definitely a bad practice, especially in React, which is all about immutablity and function state updates.

 ```js
 const [test] = useState({ name: "Jonas" });